 Reconnect Earth founder Nick Engelfried first became an activist in college.
 He has been involved in successful campaigns to keep liquefied natural gas pipelines out of Oregon, transition the Northwest away from coal power, protect public lands, and defeat a massive new coal mine in Montana.
-More recently Nick has co-led backcountry trips for students through North Cascades Institute.
+More recently Nick has co-led backcountry trips for students through the North Cascades Institute, Wild Whatcom–and of course, Reconnect Earth.
 He received an MS in Environmental Studies from University of Montana in 2013, and an M.Ed. in Environmental Education from Western Washington University in 2018.

 Board of Directors